Pernilla Åsenlöf

 Short presentation

-Professor in Physiotherapy at the Department of Neuroscience.
-Clinical affiliation as a registered Physiotherapist at the Pain Centre, Uppsala University Hospital.
+Professor in Physiotherapy at the Department of Women's and Children's Health.
+Clinical affiliation to Uppsala University Hospital.

 The Behavioural medicine and Physiotherapy research group was established at the Department of Neuroscience in 2008.
 Members are predominantly registered Physiotherapists, but the interdisciplinary feature of the group has been crucial for its progress within behavioural medicine.
 Current members include physiotherapists, nurses, dental hygienists and psychologists associated to either the Medical or Social Sciences faculties.